 Mentioned in Aesop’s fables and Milton’s Paradise Lost and sometimes called the “food of immortality” by the Aztecs, this resilient and visually striking plant has recently gained popularity in the health food scene and is ready to retake the spotlight. ~ Whole Grains Council

-Amaranth can be popped like popcorn and eaten as a breakfast cereal, can be cooked into a porridge, make polenta, or the traditional Mexican snack food Alegría.
+Amaranth can be popped like popcorn and eaten as a breakfast cereal, can be cooked into porridge, make polenta, or the traditional Mexican snack food Alegría.

 Anchovies are a small fish variety that is commonly found in grocery stores in the canned section near tuna.
 These small, slender, silverfish are related to herring fish.
 The canned anchovies are cured in a brine which adds to their intensely fishy, salty flavor.

-Anchovies are a base ingredient in caesar dressing, served on pizzas, make a puttanesca sauce, make Spanish pintxos, a Scottish woodcock for breakfast, serve them on toast, or on an open-faced sandwich, or just eat them right out of the can!
+Anchovies are a base ingredient in caesar dressing, served on pizzas, make a puttanesca sauce, make Spanish pintxos, a Scottish woodcock for breakfast, serve on toast, or on an open-faced sandwich, or just eat them right out of the can!

 Andouille is a spicy smoked sausage made with pork that originated in France.
-Modern andouille sausages are available in beef and chicken varieties as well as the traditional pork sausage.
+Modern andouille sausages are available in beef and chicken varieties as well as traditional pork sausage.

 Many andouille sausage brands available in the US are also cajun seasoned as andouille was brought to Louisiana by French or German immigrants.